-Both breadth studies, architecture and mechanical are connected.
-My architectural study will analyze different ways to control daylight and solar gains that enter the building.
+Both breadth studies, daylighting and architecture are connected.
+My daylighting study will analyze different ways to control daylight and solar gains that enter the building.
 I intend to do this by optimizing the articulation of the facade.
 This means potentially interrupting the architectural form of the building.
-So I will also study the current architecture, and produce renderings of my intended changes.
-I will use my mechanical breadth to quantify the improved energy performance from the solar shading.
+So my second breadth will consist of studying the current architecture and maintaining a similar outcome, even with the addition of solar shading.